 In collaboration with Owen McMillan, I am studying the microbial symbionts and parasites of neotropical passion-vine butterflies (Heliconiini).
 Heliconius and related genera are a widely studied model system for the evolution and genetic/developmental basis of wing coloration.
 These butterflies also present an intriguing life history shift: Heliconius are unique among butterflies in their ability to consume pollen as adults (and thus acquire essential amino acids), and correspondingly have a long adult lifespan relative to other genera.
 However, very little is known about the microbial associations of heliconiines--particularly in the adult stage.
 I am currently preparing a manuscript that describes the structure of adult gut microbiomes (including novel eukaryotic parasites) at different scales, from individuals within a population, to species and diet guilds.
 This study (coming fall 2019!) sets the stage for future experimental work testing how microbiomes intersect with host life history traits and diet shifts.

 Crawfordapis luctuosa in Monteverde, Costa Rica

 Most of the ~20,000 bee species are solitary, where individual females provision their offspring with food.
 These provisions are a critical microhabitat and resource for bee development, and may contain microbial inhabitants that contribute nutrients, detoxification, defense, or other services.
 Funded by National Geographic, I recently began a foray into the microbial associates of the Diphaglossinae (Colletidae), also known as fork- and feather-tongued bees.
-In particular, I am particularly interested in the microbiology of neotropical, ground-nesting Ptiloglossa bees, which have unusually microbe-rich larval provisions.
+In particular, I am particularly interested in the microbiology of rare, neotropical, ground-nesting Ptiloglossa bees, which have unusually microbe-rich larval provisions.
 Fieldwork is ongoing, so stay tuned for more updates about this project!